Skip to main content

 Meditation

 Hold Howlite in your hands or place it on your Crown Chakra (top of head) during meditation.
-Begin by closing your eyes and taking 10 slow breaths, feeling the stone's cool, calming energy spreading through your body.
-Visualize white light flowing down from above, washing through your mind and dissolving any racing thoughts.
-Howlite meditation is especially effective before sleep — try a 5-minute session in bed to transition from the day's activity into restful sleep.
+Close your eyes and take ten slow breaths, feeling the stone's cool, calming energy spread through your body.
+Picture white light flowing down from above, washing through your mind and dissolving racing thoughts.
+Howlite meditation works especially well before sleep — try a five-minute session in bed to transition from the day's activity into rest.

 Daily Wear

-Wear Howlite as a bracelet or necklace to maintain its calming influence throughout the day.
-A Howlite pendant at the throat can promote patient, thoughtful communication — ideal for those who work in customer service, teaching, or conflict resolution.
-Carry a tumbled Howlite stone in your pocket during stressful events, and squeeze it when you feel anxiety rising.
-Avoid wearing dyed Howlite against the skin for prolonged periods, as dye may transfer.
+A Howlite bracelet or necklace keeps its calming influence with you all day.
+A pendant at the throat supports patient, thoughtful communication — useful for anyone in customer service, teaching, or conflict resolution.
+Carry a tumbled stone in your pocket during stressful events and squeeze it when anxiety rises.
+If you have dyed Howlite, avoid wearing it against the skin for long periods, since the dye may transfer.

 Home Placement

-Place Howlite on your nightstand to promote restful sleep and calm the bedroom's energy.
-In the living room, a Howlite specimen absorbs household tension and promotes peaceful interactions.
-On your work desk, Howlite helps maintain patient focus during long tasks.
-For Feng Shui, place Howlite in the northeast (spiritual growth and self-cultivation) or northwest (helpful people and travel) sectors of your home.
+Place Howlite on your nightstand for better sleep and calmer bedroom energy.
+In the living room, a specimen absorbs household tension and encourages peaceful interaction.
+On your desk, it helps maintain patient focus during long tasks.
+In Feng Shui, the northeast (spiritual growth) or northwest (helpful people and travel) sectors are good placements.

 Crystal Grids

 Use Howlite as a calming center stone in grids for peace, sleep, or communication.
-Combine with Amethyst and Selenite for a powerful Crown Chakra opening grid, or pair with Rose Quartz and Lepidolite for an anxiety-relief formation.
-Howlite's neutral white energy harmonizes well with almost any other crystal in a grid.
+Combine it with Amethyst and Selenite for a Crown Chakra grid, or with Rose Quartz and Lepidolite for anxiety relief.
+Howlite's neutral white energy blends well with almost any other crystal in a grid.

 How Do You Cleanse & Charge Howlite?